-This project goals were both near-term and long-term.
+This report is part of a greater project, funded by the MA Office of Coastal Zone Management (CZM) Coastal Resiliency Grant Program that explores the use of nature-based approaches (strategies) to improve the community's resilience to impacts from global climate change.
+Project goals were developed to identify strategies for implementation for both the near-term and long-term.
 In the near-term, design plans were developed focused on repairing degraded and discontinuous sand dunes on North Nantasket Beach.
-In the long-term, large-scale beach and dune nourishment designs were developed based on an improved understanding of coastal processes along North Nantasket Beach.
+In the long-term, large-scale beach and dune nourishment designs were developed based on an improved understanding of coastal processes along North

 These near-term and long-term resilience building approaches are aimed at providing increased flood protection for large areas of the community that contain critical transportation, public safety, wastewater, and recreational infrastructure along with half of the Town's private building stock.

-These strategies and the critical infrastructure they will protect were identified through the Town's sea level rise and storm surge vulnerability assessment and adaptation planning study funded by the CZM FY15 Community Resilience Grants program.
+These strategies and the critical infrastructure they will protect were identified through the Town's sea level rise and storm surge vulnerability assessment1 and adaptation planning study funded by the CZM FY15 Coastal Resilience Grants program.